kumavale/sisterm/README.md

 (e.g. `sist -l /dev/ttyS0 -s 9600 -t -a -w /tmp/sist.log`)

+## Installation
+Once you have it set up, a simple `make && make install` will compile sisterm and install it into `/usr/local/bin`.

 ## Custom color
 Rewrite palette.h
 Reinstall `make && make install`

+## Environment
+WSL or Linux

+## License
+MIT

-## Installation
+## Note
-Once you have it set up, a simple `make && make install` will compile sisterm and install it into `/usr/local/bin`.
+1. Even if it is colored, iOS may not support that command.
+2. Hihlight colors are sloppy at the moment.